 [field_year]

-The birth of his eldest son, Benjamin (Benjy).
-Becomes famous as a representative of Synthetic Zionism at the Eighth Zionist Congress at The Hague.
+Dr. Weizmann and his wife Vera have their first child, Benjamin (Benjy).
+Dr. Weizmann becomes famous as a representative of Synthetic Zionism at the Eighth Zionist Congress at The Hague.

 [field_year]

-Marries Vera Chatzman, whom he had met in Switzerland, where she was studying medicine.
-“Vera and I found our way to each other but slowly, partly because of the seven-year difference in our ages and in our positions, as I was a lecturer and she was a student, but primarily because of differences in our background and approach to life.”
+Dr. Weizmann marries Vera Chatzman, whom he met in Switzerland, where she was studying medicine.
+He said, “Vera and I found our way to each other but slowly, partly because of the seven-year difference in our ages and in our positions, as I was a lecturer and she was a student, but primarily because of differences in our background and approach to life.”

-That same year, Dr. Weizmann meets Arthur James Balfour, The former prime minister of UK, and explains to him the Zionist idea.
+That same year, Dr. Weizmann meets Arthur James Balfour, the former prime minister of the UK, and explains to him the Zionist idea.
 “He asked me, ‘Why are the Jews opposed to the Uganda Plan?’”